meilisearch/specifications/text/0034-telemetry-policies.md

 We would like to have more telemetry to better understand our users in order to improve their usage and feel with MeiliSearch.

+We also use Sentry to trace the errors that occur when using MeiliSearch.

 ### II.
 Motivation

 We need to make informed decisions based on data instead of instincts and gut feel.
 Lack of data does not say anything about how correct or wrong are our intuitions.
 Lack of data means we did not make testable hypotheses.
 We will now support our decisions with data.

 > 🔒 Note that we strictly don't want to collect private information by default (ip address, email, website url, etc..).

+We want to simplify the disabling of telemetry and better inform users about what we want to track.

 ### III.
 Additional Materials
 N/A